nachtvlinder/SeeMyHouse/README.md

 There's also a [daily](daily.md) checklist.

 ### Pending and/or partially done
-- [ ] Translate script comments into code for interpreter
-- [x] Write text interface (input and print statements)
-- [x] Read geotiff into rasterio object
-- [x] Convert coordinates
-- [ ] Construct window --> Complication raised
+- [ ] Fix scaling/spiking issue responsively
+(Look in to max-min dependent aspect ratio)
-- [ ] Convert window from nd-array to pandas dataframe --> Complication risk
+- [ ] Set up Github Page
-- [ ] Tie dataframe into plotly code --> Should be fairly straightforward
+- [ ] Make simple GUI
+- [ ] Study Brython and GUI implementation on web (Github Page)

 ### To do later
-- [ ] Add duplicate of CLI script to extend it with simple GUI
-- [ ] Look into making said simple GUI
+- [ ] Look into making simple GUI
 - [ ] Look into using Brython to make this a web app on the project github page
+- [ ] Set up placeholder yet informative Github Page
 - [ ] Design: make prototype interface
 - [ ] Set up project Github Page for information/presentation